 For me, it’s a no brainer.

-If you want to save 15% on Mastin Labs, use this link to have the discount applied at the checkout.
-I hope to see you soon inside the Mastin Labs Facebook Community 🙂
+Check them out here, and I hope to see you soon inside the Mastin Labs Facebook Community 🙂

 Fuji 400H Neutral, Shadows Soft